khanlab/Khanlab_Tutorials/05_python_for_scientific_programming/README.md

 # Khanlab Tutorial 5: Python for Scientific Programming

 ## Objective:
+Introduce Python with a focus on medical image processing.

 ## Prerequisites (Homework!
 Do this on your own before the tutorial):